alexharri/website/posts/planes.md

 The line will be composed of the point $x$ and normal $\vec{n}$.
 Our goal will be to find a distance $D$ that $x$ needs to travel along $\vec{n}$ such that it lies on the plane.

-But first we'll need to check if the line will intersect the plane at all, which we know how to do:
+But first, we'll need to check if the line will intersect the plane at all, which we know how to do:

 ```cs
 Vector3 LinePlaneIntersection(Line line, Plane plane) {